mplp/docassemble-mlhframework/README.md

 A docassemble extension.

 ## Author
+* 7/3/24    0.4.28 Add "down for maintenance" template to framework
 * 6/24/24   0.4.27 Remove old saving and navigation intro screens
 * 6/20/24   0.4.26 Update Terms of Use and Privacy Policy
 * 6/13/24   0.4.25 Intro/outro changes; add help info on OP lawyer